nodejs/node/doc/api/errors.md

 <a id="ERR_HTTP2_HEADER_REQUIRED"></a>
 ### ERR_HTTP2_HEADER_REQUIRED

-A required header is missing in an HTTP/2 message.
+A required header was missing in an HTTP/2 message.

 <a id="ERR_HTTP2_HEADER_SINGLE_VALUE"></a>
 ### ERR_HTTP2_HEADER_SINGLE_VALUE

-Multiple values have been provided for an HTTP/2 header field that is required to have only a single value.
+Multiple values were provided for an HTTP/2 header field that was required to have only a single value.

 <a id="ERR_HTTP2_HEADERS_AFTER_RESPOND"></a>
 ### ERR_HTTP2_HEADERS_AFTER_RESPOND

-Additional headers may not be specified after an HTTP/2 response initiated.
+An additional headers was specified after an HTTP/2 response was initiated.

 <a id="ERR_HTTP2_HEADERS_OBJECT"></a>
 ### ERR_HTTP2_HEADERS_OBJECT

-An HTTP/2 Headers Object is expected.
+An HTTP/2 Headers Object was expected.

 <a id="ERR_HTTP2_HEADERS_SENT"></a>
 ### ERR_HTTP2_HEADERS_SENT